Eigenfunctionals for positive operators: Proof of the theorems

 This implies that we can choose a sequence of scalars $t_n>0$ such that $\sum_{n\geq 0} t_n \lambda(v_n) = 1$.
 We define a map

 This map is additive and positively homogeneous on $C$, where this is suitably understood for $[0, +\infty]$-valued maps.
-We now consider the sub-level set $B=\{\xi\in C : s(\xi) \leq 1\}$.
-The only millinery property of $B$ that is not clear from this definition is compactness.
+We now consider the sublevel set $B=\{\xi\in C : s(\xi) \leq 1\}$.
+The only millinerial property of $B$ that is not clear from this definition is compactness.

 Since $B$ is contained in the complete space $C$, it suffices to justify that it is closed and bounded, both with respect to the weak-* topology~\cite[23.11]{Choquet_LAII}.
-We recall here that a set in \emph{bounded} in the sense of topological vector spaces if it is absorbed by any sufficiently large rescaling of any neighbourhood of~$0$.
+We recall here that a set is \emph{bounded} in the sense of topological vector spaces if it is absorbed by a sufficiently large rescaling of any neighbourhood of~$0$.
 Every partial sum $\xi\mapsto \sum_{n= 0}^N t_n \xi(v_n)$ is weak-* continuous, and therefore the map $s$ is lower semi-continuous; this shows that $B$ is closed.